-Many people take logic classes in college to avoid taking a more traditional math class that could harm their GPA.
+Many people take logic classes in college in order to avoid taking a more traditional math class that could harm their GPA.
 Courses like "Introduction to Logic" often fulfill math-related course requirements required for graduation and provide useful tools for students with majors completely unrelated to the more complex, STEM-focused concepts focused on by college calculus or statistics courses.
 Some find, however, that symbolic logic can often be even more abstract and difficult than math.
 The trick, however, is to see logic as a set of puzzles to be solved rather than a confusing mystery.
 This can help even the most frustrated students pass their logic class, so long as they put in the required work.